 Water is an essential component of body composition, and proper hydration is essential for maintaining overall health and well-being.
 Seniors are particularly challenged by hydration problems due to a combination of factors, including:

-- Decreased thirst response related to age and/or medications
+- Decreased sense of thirst response related to age and/or medications

 - Avoidance of liquids, sometimes in effort to avoid incontinent episodes

 - Difficulty accessing or consuming beverages independently due to decreased mobility, strength and dexterity

 - Symptoms of dysphagia (difficulty with swallowing) related to neurological medical conditions, including multiple sclerosis, Parkinson’s disease and stroke

 - Cognitive impairments; simply forgetting to drink fluids- which could lead to dehydration